ZhipengCai/Demo---Deterministic-consensus-maximization-with-biconvex-programming/README.md

 10. [Our Bi-convex Programming method](https://arxiv.org/pdf/1807.09436.pdf) (called IBCO, as the abbreviation of Iterative Bi-Convex Optimization)

-**Some personal recommondations for choosing the method to solve your own problem**:
+**Personal recommondations for choosing the method to solve your own problem**:

 + The runtime of random methods is exponential to the proportion of outliers and the dimension of the problem.
 If you know that your robust fitting problem does not have a large proportion of outliers (e.g. < 50%) and a large dimension (say within 10), random methods are very efficient and usually provides reasonable results.
 Try method 4~6 in this case.